evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

    Return a read-only pointer to the Unicode object's internal :c:type:`Py_UNICODE` buffer, or *NULL* on error.
 This will create the :c:type:`Py_UNICODE*` representation of the object if it is not yet available.
-The buffer is always terminated with an extra null code point.
-   Note that the resulting :c:type:`Py_UNICODE` string may also contain embedded null code points, which would cause the string to be truncated when used in most C functions.
+Note that the resulting :c:type:`Py_UNICODE` string may contain embedded null characters, which would cause the string to be truncated when used in most C functions.

    Please migrate to using :c:func:`PyUnicode_AsUCS4`,